PathFOSS/DullPhone/README.md

 ## How to end the block early?

-User=friendly method: You can enable tap to unlock mode and tap the screen 5000 times which takes on average 15 minutes of quick tapping.
+User-friendly method: You can enable tap to unlock mode and tap the screen 5000 times which takes on average 15 minutes of quick tapping.

 Advanced method: You need to have Developer Options and USB debugging enabled while plugged into the computer.
 Then run this terminal command: adb shell am force-stop com.pathfoss.dullphone.